toUpperCase78/real-racing-3-vehicles/README.md

 ![Real Racing 3](real_racing_3_image(8).png)

 I've been playing this mobile racing game, **Real Racing 3** (developed by Firemonkey and published by Electronic Arts) for several years.
 Although the game is 9 years old, it still gets updates several times each year, which includes new vehicles, tracks, career & motorsport series, special events & exclusive series.
-Up to now, it contains over 300 vehicles available for purchase and drive.
+Up to now, it contains over 350 vehicles available for purchase and drive.

-Meanwhile, as a Data Science enthusiast, here I've generated these datasets that list all the vehicles appeared in the game; also including those that no longer available for purchase.
+Meanwhile, as a Data Science enthusiast, here I've created these datasets that list all the vehicles appeared in the game; also including those that no longer available for purchase.

 I started this repository project from **game version 8.0**.
 Here, you can find vehicle datasets for all individual versions and data analyses await for valuable insights in the upcoming days!